 Register to Participate in the PSC (deadline: November 2, 2020)

 Math Kangaroo is an international competition open to students in grades 1-12.
-It will be held on Thursday, March 19, 2020, at 5:30 PM.
+It is typically held on the third Thursday of March, however, it will be held on-line this year, with different time windows for different grades.
 The competition questions are chosen by the International Math Kangaroo Committee, and are interesting and challenging.
 More information can be found at http://www.mathkangaroo.org.

 Math Field Day